 Mother apparently is singled out for special attention because she is the only one in the bearer's life who has loved, forgiven and taken him back time and time again, regardless of how seriously he has messed up.

 While their tribute is as touching as all get-out, I'd say both mother and offspring might be missing something.
-Children should know that the greatest acknowledgment they can give their mothers doesn't come in the form of flowers, nice cards and gifts, or even a cool tattoo scratched into a really buff bicep.
+Children should know that the greatest acknowledgment they can give their mothers doesn't come in the form of flowers, nice cards and gifts, or even a cool tattoo scratched into a really ripped bicep.

 What your mother wants most from you is for your life to work.
-You want to say “thank you” to your mother?
-Be a good person.

 When our kids are straying from the straight and narrow, they need to run smack into a brick wall that directs them back on the path.
 That wall's name should be Mother.
 One of the qualities our society needs most right now is respect.
 Respect for other people, respect for other opinions, respect for natural resources, respect for ourselves.
 And, like it or not, the first and strongest lessons our children learn about respect come from?
 You guessed it: Mother.

 Children also learn respect by how much respect their mothers command.
 Lifetime patterns are based on this.
 If we let our children speak hatefully and disrespectfully to us, we train them to believe that the rest of the world will accept such behavior.
 If we are in a relationship with a partner who abuses or demeans us, we train our children that this is what we, what women, deserve.
-Children will act out that message for the rest of their lives.
+Children will act out that message in one way or other for the rest of their lives.

 It isn't easy to be firm in a world that so often confuses firmness with meanness.
 Learning to insist without coercion, to be resolute without nastiness, to be compassionate without being a sucker can be a tricky business.
 Training ourselves to give and command respect in a culture that tells us we aren't worth much can be a lifetime pursuit.

+To do all of this with the clock ticking, with a child's future hanging in the balance, is the trickiest of all.
 When we become mothers, we hit the deck running, learning life's lessons on the fly.
 Most of us don't do a perfect job of it, and many of us are much more aware of the ways we've failed than the times we've succeeded.

 So this year on Mother's Day, sure, take your mother to brunch, give her something nice.
 Thank her for being sweet and understanding and kind.